Malzacher/Portfolio/README.md

-Welcome to my modern web development portfolio!
-This portfolio showcases my skills and experience as a web developer, including my proficiency in various programming languages, frameworks, and tools.
+Welcome to my updated web development portfolio!
+This portfolio showcases my design skills and projects as a web developer, including my proficiency in various programming languages and tools.

-In this portfolio, you will find a collection of my recent web development projects, each with a brief description of the project, the technologies used, and a link to view the project live.
+In this portfolio, you will find a collection of my recent web development projects, each with a brief description of the project, the technologies used, and a link to view the project live and source code.

-I have experience in both front-end and back-end development, as well as experience with databases and web servers.
-I am also proficient in responsive design and user experience optimization.

 Please feel free to explore my portfolio and reach out to me if you have any questions or inquiries.